Last Updated on October 12, 2021 by Anne-Marie

 Why this recipe works

-Braised Not-So-Short Short Ribs with Hominy Stew is this month’s selection from Hugh Acheson’s cookbook, A New Turn in the South: Southern Flavors Reinvented for Your Kitchen.
+Braised Not-So-Short Short Ribs with Hominy Stew is from Hugh Acheson’s cookbook, A New Turn in the South: Southern Flavors Reinvented for Your Kitchen.

 It was another attempt to use up something we had in the freezer – a three pound rack of beef short ribs.

 It was one of those “Manager’s Specials” my husband purchased at the store.
 You know, the package of meat that’s quickly approaching it’s due date and has been drastically reduced in price.

 I know my husband probably thought “barbeque!” but I thought braised short ribs instead.